SuriChen1028/TwoCapital/README.md

 ```
 pip3 list
 ```
-to see if `petsc4py` has been installed successfully.
+to see if `petsc4py` and `petsclinearsystem` has been installed successfully.